dotnet/AspNetCore.Docs/aspnetcore/signalr/dotnet-client.md

 By [Rachel Appel](http://twitter.com/rachelappel)

 The ASP.NET Core SignalR .NET client can be used by Xamarin, WPF, Windows Forms, Console, and .NET Core apps.
-Like the [JavaScript client](xref:signalr/javascript-client), the .NET client enables you to receive and send messages to a hub in real time.
+Like the [JavaScript client](xref:signalr/javascript-client), the .NET client enables you to receive and send and receive messages to a hub in real time.

 [View or download sample code](https://github.com/aspnet/Docs/tree/live/aspnetcore/signalr/dotnet-client/sample) ([how to download](xref:tutorials/index#how-to-download-a-sample))

-The code sample in this article is a WPF client.
+The code sample in this article is a WPF app that uses the ASP.NET Core SignalR .NET client.

 ## Setup client